 This simulation is similar to the baseline, but includes various modifications that may be helpful for Data Management purposes.
-Across the WFD region, u, g, and r a few images per year are taken at high airmass so that DCR correction models can be made.
+Across the WFD region, u, g, and r a few images per year are taken at high airmass so that DCR correction models can be dm_heavy_v1.6_10yrs : Nvisits as function of Alt/Az made.
 The camera rotator angle is set so that diffraction spikes fall along CCD rows and columns.
 This helps with difference imaging so the maximum possible area can be used, but may result in weak lensing systematics.
-Each year, the scheduler prioritizes taking g, r, and i images of the whole sky in good seeing conditions (defined as 0.7"effective FWHM or better).
+Each year, the scheduler prioritizes taking g, r, and i images of the whole sky in good seeing conditions (defined as 0.7" effective FWHM or better).
 The DDF fields use larger dithers, up to 1.5 degrees, compared to the default 0.7 degree maximum.